Mauritius blue pigeon: Taxonomy

 The oldest record of the Mauritius blue pigeon is two sketches in the 1601–1603 journal of the Dutch ship Gelderland.
 The birds appear to have been freshly killed or stunned.
 The drawings were made by the Dutch artist Joris Joostensz Laerle on Mauritius, but were not published until 1969.
 François Cauche in 1651 briefly mentioned "white, black and red turtle doves", encountered in 1638, which is thought to be the first unequivocal mention of the bird.
 The next account is that of Jean-François Charpentier de Cossigny in the mid-18th century.

 The French naturalist Pierre Sonnerat described the bird in 1782, calling it Pigeon Hollandais (Dutch pigeon), a French vernacular name that derives from its red, white, and blue colouration, reminiscent of the Dutch flag (the French flag did not have these colours before the 1789 revolution).
 He had collected two specimens during a voyage in 1774.
 These syntype specimens were deposited in the Muséum national d'Histoire naturelle in Paris.
 By 1893, only one of them, specimen MNHN n°C.G.
 2000–727, still existed, and had been damaged by sulphuric acid in an attempt at fumigation.
 Since Sonnerat named and described them in French, the scientific naming of the bird was left to the Tyrolean naturalist Giovanni Antonio Scopoli, who did not observe a specimen himself, but Latinised Sonnerat's description in 1786.
 He named the bird Columba nitidissima, which means "most brilliant pigeon".

 The German naturalist Johann Friedrich Gmelin described the bird with the species name franciae (referring to France) in 1789, and the French naturalist Pierre Joseph Bonnaterre used the name batavica (referring to Batavia) in his 1790 description.
 In 1840 the English zoologist George Robert Gray named a new genus, Alectroenas, for the Mauritius blue pigeon; alektruon in Greek means domestic cock, and oinas means dove.
 Alectroenas nitidissima is the type species of the genus, which includes all blue pigeons.
 The specific name was emended from A. nitidissimus to A. nitidissima by the IOC World Bird List in 2012.

 Another skin arrived at the Paris museum in 1800, collected by Colonel M. Mathieu for the French ornithologist Louis Dufresne.
-It was sold in 1819 among other items, was sent to Edinburgh, and is now in the National Museum of Scotland as specimen MU No. 624.
+It was sold in 1819 among other items, was sent to Edinburgh, and is now in the National Museum of Scotland as specimen NMS Z.1819.1.1.
 It was not identified as a Mauritius blue pigeon until the British ornithologist Alfred Newton saw it in 1879.
 The last specimen recorded was shot in Savanne in 1826 and given to Julien Desjardins, founder of the Mauritius Natural History Museum in Port Louis, where it is still located, though in poor condition.
 Only these three taxidermic specimens still exist.
 Subfossil remains of the Mauritius blue pigeon were collected in the Mare aux Songes swamp by Théodore Sauzier in 1889.
 More were collected by Etienne Thirioux around 1900.
 They are thought to have been found near Le Pouce mountain and Plaine des Roches.